 Applying for Disability Retirement Benefits

 The best time to apply for Plan disability retirement benefits is when you apply for disability insurance benefits from Social Security.
-You do not need to wait for your entitlement letter from Social Security before applying for Plan benefits.
+You do not need to wait for your entitlement letter from Social Security before applying for Plan benefits, but your disability retirement benefits cannot be approved before you submit your Social Security Disability Award Certificate.
 In general, Social Security requires a five-month waiting period to qualify for disability benefits.

 If you are age 55 or older, or eligible for early retirement under PEER, you should check both the Age and Disability boxes on the Age/Disability Retirement Application you send to your Administrative Office.
 That way, your application for age retirement benefits can be processed while you wait for your Social Security Disability Award Certificate from Social Security.